thureintun-me/react-native-training/assingements/01_linux_command_assingment.md

 ##### Submission:
 - Prepare a report in a text document or PDF with the following details:
   - Commands executed.
-  - Observations for each command.
-  - Any issues faced and how you resolved them.

 - Submit your report and ensure your `linux-command-basic` is successfully pushed to the GitHub repository provided.

 #### Notes: